LuisM360/EldenRingCharacterBackup/README.md

 ### Usage
 Once the program runs and opens.
 There will be two buttons Backup and Restore.
 Backup will ask you to choose where you want to save the files to.
-Restore will only work once you Backup.
-It will use the same folder that was selected from Backup and replace the original files with what you have backed up.
+Restore will ask which folder you want to restore from.
+It will then replace the file in the original save folder with the files from the folder chosen.